Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 What are Italian “dialects“?

-And then there are regional languages, or as we mentioned above, some mistakenly like to call them “dialects”.
-They’re like the shy kid in the back of the class who only speaks up when they’re with their family.
+And then there are regional languages, or as we mentioned above, some mistakenly like to call them “dialects.“ They’re part of Italy’s cultural heritage.
+They add some spice to the linguistic soup.

 Why was the Italian language chosen above the other “dialects“?